ahmedmuzammilAI/ahmedmuzammilAI/README.md

 - 👋 Hi, I’m Muzammil Ahmed
-- 👀 I’m interested in Machine Learning and Data Science
+- 👀 I like to play with applied Machine Learning and Data Science
-- 🌱 I’m currently studying B.Tech(AI and Data Science)
+- 🌱 I’m currently pursuing my Bachelor's Degree in AI and Data Science
 - 💞️ I’m looking to collaborate on ML and DS Projects
-- 📫 How to reach me - ahmedmuzammil.ai@gmail.com
+- 📫 Reach out to me at - ahmedmuzammil.ai@gmail.com